 Белоречка Козя Извара

-Kozya izvara a dairy product that is made in the area of Bela Rechka (in the Montana Province of northwestern Bulgaria) from goats’ milk.
-Goats are the prevailing livestock animals in the area, and this cheese is prepared in late summer, at the end of the lactation period, when the milk is thickest.
+Kozya izvara (“goat curd”) is a dairy product that is made in the area of Bela Rechka (in the Montana Province of northwestern Bulgaria) from goat’s milk.
+Goats are the prevailing livestock in the area, and this cheese is prepared in late summer, at the end of the lactation period, when the milk is thickest.
 Kozya izvara is prepared in a large, 10-liter jar.
 Initially, the milk ferments into yogurt, and fresh milk is added to the jar each day.
 Fermentation and additions continue until the jar is full, after about a week.
 Then, the fermented milk is put into a pot and boiled very slowly until the water evaporates and the mixture caramelizes slightly from the melting of the lactose.
-The izvara is strained overnight, and in the morning placed into small jars (usually 300-800 g) and sterilized for further storage.
+The izvara is strained overnight, and in the morning placed into small jars (usually 300-800 grams) and sterilized for further storage.
 Kozya izvara can be stored for up to a year, until the next milking period.